 According to the U.N., approximately 1.3 billion tons of food are lost each year, but 95 percent of all research and funding goes towards improving the amount of food produced globally, and only the remaining 5 percent goes towards ensuring that food gets to the people who need it.
 It's been estimated also that food production will need to rise by 70 percent in the next few decades, but with post harvest loss prevention that percentage can become more attainable without destroying our natural resources.
 The UN Food and Agriculture Organization (FAO) has come up with a list of the main challenges farmers and other post-production agencies face.

 Preventing post harvest losses is an exercise that is probably as old as agriculture itself.
-Traditional methods of sun drying grains and other crops have been used since the beginning, but are plagued by weather, pest, and other issues to this day.
+Traditional methods of sun drying grains and other crops have been used since the beginning, but are plagued by weather, pest, and other issues to this day; all of which contribute to agricultural waste.

 In a few places, like Rwanda, metal silos have been used for around 50 years to protect grain and corn, but like many projects, have been difficult to scale across multiple countries and regions.
 Other initiatives have come up with solutions, only to stumble at the local level.